Keyboard shortcuts

 Normal errors in Odin are represented as ordinary data values, and these errors should follow three strong conventions:

-• First, error values are always represented either as boolean, enum, or union types.
+1. Error values are always represented either as boolean, enum, or union types.

-• Second, functions which return multiple values should return the error (if any) as the last return type.
+2. Procedures which return multiple values should return the error (if any) as the last return type.

-• Third, the zero-value of an error indicates success (i.e. the absence of an error).
+3. The zero-value of an error indicates success (i.e. the absence of an error).
 A non-zero value indicates some kind of error occurred.

 Example of a boolean error

-import "base:intrinsics"
+import "base:strconv"

-if error {
+if ok {

 }